 After years of practice, I was feeling disappointed and burned out in the care that I was providing to my patients.
 I felt forced into that traditional practice model of rushing through appointments, giving a narrow assessment and treatment focused solely on musculoskeletal health.
 I felt there was another level of health that wasn’t being properly addressed.
 Inflammation.
 Toxicity.
 Fatigue.
 After going through the gamut of the traditional healthcare system with my own health concerns, I discovered functional medicine.
 Healing the root cause from the inside out.
 No longer taking a “fix the symptom” approach.
 I decided a change was needed in my own practice model.

 I created the “Get R.E.A.L.” program to start with a very customized nutrition plan to work on decreasing inflammation levels.
 From there came extensive further education and training on hormones and what their imbalances can do to the body.
-This has led me to become a functional medicine practitioner.
+This has led me to become an integrated practitioner.
 The desire to get to the root of my patients’ health concerns and correct them from the inside out, for long-lasting results.
 I believe healthcare is not one size fits all.
 When a practitioner takes the time to get to the root of the problem and tailor the solution to the individual’s needs is when true health will begin.

 Recommended Reading and References: